An Undergraduate Major in Sociology

 Plus, 18 hours of electives, consisting of any six courses in sociology.

-In addition to the requirements listed above for a Sociology major, Case Western Reserve University also requires all undergraduate students to participate in SAGES.
-These requirements include First Seminar (first year), two University Seminars (by the end of the second year), a Department Seminar (third year) and finally a Senior Capstone.
+In addition to the requirements listed above for a Sociology major, Case Western Reserve University also requires all undergraduate students to meet the University’s general education requirements that were in effect at the time they enrolled.

 An Undergraduate Minor in Sociology